ForwardFeed/hexagon-in-cli/README.md

 //Honorable mentions:

-// getting neighbors of an hex, actually the reason I kept using that hex coordinate system under the hood (I swear it's just barely mathematically better than just keeping the grid as an oddly shaped square made grid...) grid.get_neighbors_of_with_hex_c(x,y);
+// getting neighbors of an hex.
+// actually the reason I kept using that hex coordinate system under the hood
+// (I swear it's just barely mathematically better than just keeping the grid as an oddly shaped square made grid...) grid.get_neighbors_of_with_hex_c(x,y);

 // get the size of the grid